hannesvdvreken/nn/README.md

 The value of this field can be both relative and absolute.
 Use `./` for input files in the same folder as `main.m`.

 ### layers
 the `layers` option is the number of layers in the neural network.
 Please enter a value of 2 or higher!
-A network with 2 layers has 1 output layer and 1 internal layer (also known as a perceptron).
 A network with 1 layer can only learn linear divisable models, which can be calculated with a single comparison.

 ### layer_size
 The number of neurons in each internal layer.